 We operate on a common courtesy attendance policy.
 Students are expected to attend each class and arrive on time.
-If you are unable to attend a session or who are running late, please notify the instructor or the school as soon as possible.
-Instructors will do their best to accommodate or “catch up” students who have missed class time.
-There is no expectation that the instructor will take time away from other students or adjust the curriculum or that a student will receive extra 1-1 instruction outside of class time.
+If you are unable to attend a session or are running late, please notify the instructor or the school as soon as possible.
+Instructors will do their best to accommodate students who have missed class time.
+There is no expectation that the instructor will take time away from other students, adjust the curriculum, or that a student will receive extra 1-1 instruction outside of class time.

 NBSS typically communicates with students via email and occasionally via phone for urgent updates.
 Please ensure you use a valid email address at time of registration.